The True Reason for the Unprecedented Constancy of the Life Form “Crocodile” – and an Urgent Warning to Mankind

 As one of his conclusions, Pichler warns that humanity has brought itself into an extremely fragile and dangerous situation, not through a lack of intelligence, but by missing a real enlightenment about the most important laws of nature.
 As if flying blind, this must inevitably end very soon in a final catastrophe, which could extend up to a collapse of the global ecosystem.
 The only chance to still stop this process lies in a fast recognition of the connections mirrored in the crocodile as well as radical and precise adjustments.

 Current note: The explanations formerly available on this website have been integrated in a revised and supplemented form into the book “THE FREE CROCODILE” and are therefore no longer available here.
-The publication of the book is planned for August / September 2021.

 Below you find a selection of photos, all taken by the author during those expeditions, which are the basis of the book “THE FREE CROCODILE”.
 The total duration of these stays in the farthest, uninhabited northeast of Australia north of Cooktown was about one and a half years.
 Food was obtained almost without provisions by hunting and gathering in the wild.
 In the run-up to the expeditions there were contacts with representatives of different tribes of the traditional landowners.
 The author was given permission to stay in the areas.
 Exceptions were certain places on the coast, which he therefore never entered.
 Over the years, there have been occasional inquiries by local press reporters, which Pichler has always used to support the interests of the traditional landowners as well as the protection of the coastline from the efforts of various industries.
 The following is an example from the “Torres News” (Thursday Island) of December 2004.